 Conditional formatting date past due

-To highlight dates that are "past due" you can use a conditional formatting and a basic formula to check whether each date is less than today.
-In the example shown, conditional formatting has been applied to the range C5:C12 with this formula:
+To highlight dates that are "past due" you can use a conditional formatting rule that checks if the variance between two dates is greater than a certain number of days.
+In the example shown, three conditional formatting rules have been applied to the range D5:C12 with these formulas:

-To test if dates are overdue by at least N days, you can use this formula:
+You might want to compare a due date to today's date.
+To test if dates are overdue by at least n days from today, you can use a formula like this:

 For more information on building formula criteria, see 50+ formula criteria examples.